rafed/ramium/README.md

 - Google search bar
 - Google Analytics
-- Social sharing bar (facebook, twitter, reddit)
+- Social sharing bar (Facebook, Twitter, Reddit, Pinterest)
 - Comments with Disqus
 - Customizable navbar
 - Admin panel (Not a real admin panel though.
 It simply shows the summary of the total number of posts, tags and sections)